Young Dancers Intensive: June 29 -July 13, 2024

-The Portland International Jetport, serviced by Air Canada, Continental, Delta, Jetblue, Southwest, United and US Airways, is a 45-minute drive from the Bates campus.
+The Portland International Jetport (PWM), serviced by Delta, JetBlue, Southwest, United and American Airlines is a 45-minute drive from the Bates campus.
 Concord Coach and Amtrak serve Portland.
-Greyhound Bus (Vermont Transit) serves Lewiston directly and Concord Coach has stations in Auburn.
+Greyhound Bus (Vermont Transit) serves Lewiston directly and Concord Coach Lines has stations in Auburn.

 Students are housed in College dormitories with others of similar age.
 Single and double rooms are available.
 Dorms and studios are not air-conditioned.
 Students living on campus must adopt the meal plan.
 Delicious meals are served in the College’s Memorial Dining Common, with several choices of entrees, including vegetarian and vegan options.